divyanshu12-fullstack/Nooter/README.md

 - The Website is MERN stack based i.e Express as server, React in frontend and MongoDB as Database
 - Here Chakara-UI has been used for a responsive(Servicable) UI.
 - At first I was thinking to build a Complete website where integration of backend and frontend could have been more proper
-- But after encountering some constant faild deployment on Render, My plans were hindered
+- But after encountering some constant failed deployment on Render, My plans were hindered

 - Here the contains the seperate running backend and frontend services,
 - this makes them to be started seperately